codepath/android_guides/Dependency-Injection-with-Dagger-2.md

 ## Overview

 This guide covers dependency injection using [Dagger 2](http://google.github.io/dagger/).
+For an intro, we strongly recommend taking a look at this [guide](https://github.com/konmik/konmik.github.io/wiki/Snorkeling-with-Dagger-2).

 ### What is Dependency Injection?